vlrprbttst/valeriopierbattista.com-2017/_src/blog/_posts/2017-06-25-a-frontend-workflow-for-static-websites.md

 ## Is it hackable?

 BoxTent is easily hackable and extensible to suit your needs if you know your way in a `gruntfile.js`.
-You can check out [the repository of this very website](https://github.com/vlrprbttst/valeriopierbattista.com-2017) to see how I integrated the susy grid, compass, some php to grab my tweets, jekyll and a bunch of jquery plugins.
-Don't forget BoxTent also has a extensive user guide at [www.boxtent.top](www.boxtent.top).
+You can check out [the repository of my website](https://github.com/vlrprbttst/valeriopierbattista.com-2017) to see how I integrated the susy grid, compass, some php to grab my tweets, jekyll and a bunch of jquery plugins.
+Don't forget BoxTent also has a extensive user guide at [www.boxtent.top](www.boxtent.top) where every aspect of BoxTent is explained.

 ## Isn't BoxTent born obsolete?

 You read this blog post and you ask yourself why, you watch your calendar and see a big flashing **2017** written on it.
 The question arises: "isn't this approach a bit old style?".
-Actually this may be a slightly old fashioned way of dealing with a web development project, but it still makes sense for some situations:
+Actually this might be a slightly old fashioned way of dealing with a web development project, but it still makes sense for certain situations:

 - not all projects are so technically complex to justify the adoption of a javascript framework like angular or react over a simple structure like HTML, CSS and JAVASCRIPT (with or without jquery).
 Think of a documentation website, a personal page or a static website for a small client.
 - you may be a beginner and you are teaching yourself grunt and frontend development
-- you need to set up a development environment quickly, but you still want to deliver performant and fully optimized code.
+- you need to set up a development environment quickly, but you still want to deliver performant and fully optimized code even if it's for a small project.

+I've used BoxTent extensively over the last year, and I can now say it actually delivers what I hoped it would.